jvandonsel/radio/README.md

 The tuning knob on the Model one is especially nice.
 It's big and is geared way down.
 It originally was connected to a variable capacitor for RF tuning purposes, but here I've connected it to a 10K potentiometer which is monitored by an [MCP3008 10-bit A/D converter](https://www.adafruit.com/product/856) over SPI.

+## OS Configuration
+Since I'm using a Libre Potato board, I chose their version of [Raspbian](https://hub.libre.computer/t/raspbian-11-bullseye-for-libre-computer-boards/82).

+A sound mixer is needed since both the static and radio copies of mplayer are running concurrently and need to switch in and out quickly.
+Pulseaudio comes pre-installed on Raspbian, but Pulseaudio isn't designed for headless operation.
+It normally won't start until a user logs in.
+Fortunately the FreeDesktop people provide a [guide](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/SystemWide/) for running Pulseaudio as a system (as opposed to user) service.
+They do strongly discourage it, but embedded applications like this require it.

+As per the guide, I disabled the two PulseAudio user services and created two in the /lib/systemd/system/ directory, with pulse launched with the --system switch.

+The radio application itself is also launched as a system service, using a user who was added to the proper pulse user groups.

 ## Software

 The player software is written in Typescript and runs under node.js.
 Two special purpose Node modules are used: